kitzeslab/opensoundscape/docs/Overview.md

 Targeted recordings paired with field data overlays might actually be advantageous in at least some situations.

 a.
 You're interested in a sound that's hard to find examples of.
-You
-    might be wasting hours of time just trying to search for it in field data whereas you know with high certainty that it will be in recordings labeled with it from sound libraries.
+Youmight be wasting hours of time just trying to search for it in fielddata <br>
+&nbsp;&nbsp;&nbsp;&nbsp;whereas you know with high certainty that it will be inrecordings labeled with it from sound libraries.<br>
 b.
-You're interested in a sound that's highly variable and may vary
+You're interested in a sound that's highly variable and may vary with geographic location.
+You may not have field data from a variety<br>
-    with geographic location.
-You may not have field data from a variety of geographic locations, but there's a high chance sound libraries will.
+&nbsp;&nbsp;&nbsp;&nbsp;of geographic locations, but there's a high chance sound libraries will.<br>
 c.
-If you use just field recordings, you won't be able to use the
+If you use just field recordings, you won't be able to use the overlaying process described above to create more variation in your<br>
-    overlaying process described above to create more variation in your dataset.
-You could put overlays on field recordings, but you run the risk of actually making a training set that is *less* representative of the prediction set.
-For instance, if already quiet clips get overlays the sound of interest may be totally obscured, or they become busier with background noise than actual field recordings.
+&nbsp;&nbsp;&nbsp;&nbsp;dataset.
+You could put overlays on field recordings, but you run the risk of actually making a training set that is *less* representative<br>
+&nbsp;&nbsp;&nbsp;&nbsp;of the prediction set.
+For instance, if already quiet clips get overlays the sound of interest may be totally obscured, or they<br>
+&nbsp;&nbsp;&nbsp;&nbsp;become busier with background noise than actual field recordings.<br>

 If field data still makes sense, proceed by gathering recordings with as much variability as you can find in the target sounds.
 A process by